5.1.3.4 About Flash Cache Management in IORM Plans

 I/O Resource Management can provide predictable performance by guaranteeing space in Exadata Smart Flash Cache.

-With multiple databases and pluggable databases (PDBs) sharing the storage, flash cache space becomes a critical resource that requires management.
-IORM can reserve space for critical databases or PDBs while preventing less important or rogue entities from consuming the entire flash cache.
+With multiple clusters, databases, and pluggable databases (PDBs) sharing the storage, flash cache space becomes a critical resource that requires management.
+IORM can reserve space for critical clusters, databases or PDBs while preventing less important or rogue entities from consuming the entire flash cache.

-You can use the following attributes in the interdatabase plan to set limits for flash cache resources.
+You can use the following attributes to set limits for flash cache resources.
 A hard limit means that the specified limit cannot be exceeded even when the cache is not full.
 A soft limit means that the specified limit can be exceeded if there are available resources.

-• flashCacheMin — Specifies the minimum amount of flash cache space that is guaranteed for the specified database, even if the blocks are cold.
-This is a hard limit.
+• flashCacheMin — Specifies the minimum amount of flash cache space that is guaranteed for the specified database in an interdatabase IORM plan directive.
+This is a hard limit that guarantees space, even if the cached data is cold.

-Because flashCacheMin is a guaranteed reservation, the sum of flashCacheMin across all directives should be less than the size of the flash cache to ensure that each database gets its respective quota.
+Because flashCacheMin is a guaranteed reservation, the sum of flashCacheMin across all directives should be less than the size of the flash cache to ensure that each entity gets its respective quota.

-• flashCacheSize — Specifies the hard maximum amount of flash cache space that is available to the database.
+• flashCacheSize — Specifies the hard maximum amount of flash cache space that is available to the database in an interdatabase IORM plan directive.
 The flashCacheSize value cannot be exceeded at any time.

 Starting with Oracle Exadata System Software release 19.2.0, flashCacheSize is not a guaranteed reservation if the sum of the flashCacheSize across all directives is more than the size of the flash cache.
 In this case, you can also specify flashCacheMin to define a guaranteed minimum quota.